nmmarquez/2016_Spatio-temporal_models/mort_project/final_paper.md

 obtained from $U[,1]$ and $V[,1]$ respectively.
 These values then can generate estimates for any in sample time point.
 In order to forecast Lee Carter states that the $k_t$ parameters can be forecasted forward using a forecasting method from the ARIMA family.
-In the paper they use a Random walk model that follows the specification
+In the paper they use a Random Walk model that follows the specification

 $$